ruiquelhas/lafayette/README.md

 ### `validate(payload, options, fn)`

-Validates all values in a `payload` that match the hapi temporary file pattern object given a `whitelist` of file types provided in the `options`.
-Results in a [joi](https://github.com/hapijs/joi)-like `ValidationError` if some file type is not allowed or unknown otherwise it returns the original parsed payload to account for additional custom validation.
+Validates all values in a `payload` that match the `hapi` temporary file pattern object given a `whitelist` of file types provided in the `options`.
+Results in a [joi](https://github.com/hapijs/joi)-like `ValidationError` if some file type is not allowed or unknown, otherwise it returns the original parsed payload to account for additional custom validation.

 ### Hapi